Conversion into a Limited Liability Partnership in Malaysia | Convert Sendirian Berhad to LLP

 For more information on differences between LLP and various other business vehicles in Malaysia, you may refer to Sole Proprietor vs LLP vs General Partnership vs Company

-3E Accounting is able to assist you with the conversion of existing conventional partnership or private company (Sdn Bhd) into a limited liability partnership:-
+The conversion process of existing conventional partnership or private company (Sdn Bhd) into a limited liability partnership (convert Sendirian Berhad to LLP) is as follows:-

 - You will have to set-up your new Limited Liability Partnership (LLP).